Lesbian Health

 - HPV can be transmitted genitally skin to skin, oral to genitals, and digital to genitals.

-- Risk of cervical cancer is highest in lesbians:
+- The risk of cervical cancer is highest in lesbians:

 - With prior HPV infection/abnormal Pap smear